garberadamc/NTNU-start/README.md

 ## Step 2

 Install and load packages.
-See end of the script named `01-intro.Rmd` for full list of files.
+See end of the script named `01-intro.Rmd` for full list of packages.